develprr/metamatic-blog/_posts/2018-10-10-implementing-custom-state-containers.markdown

 ## Create a State Container

-In the Metamatic framework, creating a state container is very easy.
+In Metamatic, creating a state container is very easy.
 The state container is essentially only a very simple plain object.
 You can name it as you wish, for instance AppState, AppContainer, MainStore etc. In this example, I'll name the state container as *MetaStore*.
 To create a MetaStore, create
 *MetaStore.js* file  Of course the file can have any name you wish.
 In that file, define the state container object as a plain object: